History of Ottawa: Expansion into a major Canadian city

 Ottawa's city limits had been increasing over the years, but it acquired the most territory on January 1, 2001, when it amalgamated all the municipalities of the Regional Municipality of Ottawa-Carleton into one single city.
 Regional Chair Bob Chiarelli was elected as the new city's first mayor in the 2000 municipal election, defeating Gloucester mayor Claudette Cain.
 The city now not only includes former cities of Vanier, Nepean, Kanata and suburbs Orleans, Ontario and others, but now has many farms within its city limits.

 The city's growth led to strains on the public transit system and to bridges.
 On October 15, 2001, a light rail transit (LRT) was introduced, the O-Train, which connected downtown Ottawa to the southern suburbs via Carleton University.
 Much political debate about the expansion of light rail dominated civic politics throughout the next decade.
 The vote to extend the O-Train Trillium Line, and to replace it with an electric tram system was a major issue in the 2006 municipal elections where Chiarelli was defeated by businessman Larry O'Brien.
 The new council changed their minds on light rail expansion, sparking much legal controversy.
 Plans were later created to establish a series of light rail stations from the east side of the city into downtown, and for using a tunnel in the downtown core.

+On December 19, 2012, municipal council unanimously approved the construction of the Confederation Line, the east–west route of which extends from Blair Station to Tunney's Pasture.
+The line uses existing Transitway infrastructure, with the exception of three underground stations located beneath downtown.
+The service was established in September 2019.

+Starting on January 6, 2025, Line 2 has been extended to reach Limebank station and Line 4, that connects Line 2 until the Ottawa international airport, has been open.
+Line 2's expansion includes the opening of five new stations.

 Truck traffic problems created much debate about a future east end bridge ("interprovincial crossing") linking Ottawa to Gatineau and an ongoing study was started in 2006.

 In 2001, the city banned smoking in public bars and restaurants.
 After much debate, Ottawa City Council voted against a motion to ban the cosmetic use of pesticides in 2005.
 Mayor Larry O'Brien experienced ongoing legal troubles during his tenure and was defeated in the 2010 municipal elections by former mayor Jim Watson.